codio/site/source/docs/settings-prefs/account-settings/profile.html.markdown

 full_width: true
 ---

-Currently, the only thing you can modify here is your account name.
-Changing this will not affect the URL.
+You can change the following settings

+- **Account name** - changing this will not affect the URL associated with your account name.
 This name is for display and communication purposes only.
+- **Email address** - if you change this, you will be sent an email so you can reactivate your account with the new email address

 ![Profile Settings](docs/prefs-account-profile.png)